nicusX/k8s-terraform-ansible-sample/README.md

 32700
 ```

-This port is exposed on each worker (node, minion) of the cluster (refer to Terraform output for workers public IP addresses).
+This port is exposed on each worker (node, minion).
+Refer to Terraform output for workers public IP addresses.

 Now you should be able to access the nginx default page:
 ```